The Start and Finish are located at the Interpretive Trail Head. We recommend arriving an hour prior to your race starting.

 (1927 Park Rd 73, Junction, TX 76849)

 When arriving in the park make sure to pay $5 for the day pass whether that's prior to the event online here or in cash at the drop boxes on the day of the event.
-This is required by south Llano River State Park.
+(South Llano River State Park requires this)

-40 miler runners will run a total of 41.4 miles.
-The elevation gain is over 3000ft of climbing with over 3000ft in descending.
-Aid stations will be available every 6.5 miles along the course.
+40 mile runners will run a total of 41.4 miles over the course of three 13ish mile loops.
+The elevation gain is near 3000ft of climbing and descending.
+Aid stations will be available every 4-6.5 miles along the course.

 27 Miler Runners - Two Loops